kubesphere/website/content/en/blogs/install-nfs-server-client-for-kubesphere-cluster.md

 You can install [NFS-client Provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client) as a storage plugin for your Kubernetes cluster while you must configure an NFS server beforehand.
 Here is how it works: an NFS client mounts a directory on the server machine so that files residing on the NFS server are accessible to the NFS client.
 The directory, which you create on the server and share with your client, is also called an **exported directory**.
 To ensure that your client can access the directory smoothly, you must grant the access to them with several commands which I will show you later.

-At the same time, to make sure your client machines can use the NFS storage service, a component called `nfs-common` needs to be installed on all the client machines.
+At the same time, a component called `nfs-common` (for Debian-based Linux distributions) or `nfs-utils` (for CentOS-based Linux distributions) needs to be installed on all the client machines to provide essential NFS client libraries and utilities.

 ## How Does KubeKey Use NFS-client Configurations